devapromix/transport-tycoon/README.md

 ### What does a checkmark mean?

 When an item is checkmarked, it means the basic foundation is in place but not necessarily complete.
-For example, Inventory is checkmarked but it currently only supports weapons.
-You can help fix that.
 - [Vehicles]
   - [x] Aircrafts
   - [x] Ships